Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Authorizes the Wyoming Aeronautics Commission to promulgate reasonable rules governing where unmanned aircraft may take off and land, in coordination with the UAS industry and political subdivisions.
-The commission has no authority to regulate operations in navigable airspace, which remains under exclusive federal control.
+Authorizes the Wyoming Aeronautics Commission to promulgate reasonable rules governing where unmanned aircraft may take off and land with due consideration of public health and safety.
+The commission may develop rules governing UAS operations in coordination with the UAS industry and political subdivisions.
+The commission does not have power to regulate unmanned aircraft operations in navigable airspace.
+Prohibits landing an unmanned aircraft on another person's property without consent, except in case of forced landing.

 View source